 - Keep small change for things like tips, toilet breaks and tuk tuk journeys

-- Drink only bottled water and have a large one with you at all times – it’s hot!
+- Drink only bottled water and have a large one with you at all times, it’s hot!

 Thursday – From Vietnam to Cambodia

-My friend had arrived at our accommodation in the afternoon after a LONG local bus trip.
+My friend had arrived at our accommodation in the afternoon after a long local bus trip.
 Despite her major efforts, it was me who let the team down, opting for room service instead of getting out and exploring Phnom Penh.
 But it was great to see her!
 And sleep.

 Friday – Royal Palace, Choeung Ek Killing Fields, Tuol Sleng (S21 Prison), National Museum & Sunset Cruise

 The rain changed our itinerary around slightly so our next stop was lunch at the Lotus Blanc restaurant.
 It’s an NGO (non-profit organisation without Government support) supporting children from the city’s main garbage dump.
 How?
 By training locals in hospitality.
 The food was excellent and the customer service was outstanding.
-Recommended.
-You can even take a tour of the facilities where both schooling and work-life skills are available to the children and youths as a way of escaping the poverty of their lives.
+You can even take a tour of the facilities where both schooling and work-life skills are available to the children as a way of escaping the poverty of their lives.

-We may as well combine stops 3 and 4 – Tuol Sleng and the Choeung Ek Killing Fields.
+We may as well combine stops three and four – Tuol Sleng and the Choeung Ek Killing Fields.
 The Tuol Sleng prison, otherwise known as the S21 prison, was a high school used by the Khmer Rouge regime between 1975 and 1979.
 Remember the Pol Pot leader you learned about in school?
 No?
 Then you’ve got some research to do.
 The killing fields are the mass graves where those in the prison were transported to and killed.
 I couldn’t bring myself to take a photo at either place.
 They are chilling, haunting and sad.
 The faces of both the victims and the Khmer Rouge in the photos at Tuol Sleng will remain in your mind for the remainder of the day and visit you every so often.